clear-code/lua-web-driver/docs/reference/index.md

   * [`web-driver.Firefox`][firefox]: The class for WebDriver for Firefox.

   * [`web-driver.Session`][session]: The class for handling WebDriver's session.

+  * [`web-driver.ThreadPool`][thread-pool]: The class for handling thread pool.
+When you use LuaWebDriver with multi-thread, you use this calss.

 You can access only [`web-driver.Firefox`][firefox] directly.
 Other classes are accessible via methods of [`web-driver.Firefox`][firefox].